ministrare/bDayProject2/README.md

 docker exec -it laradock_workspace_1 bash
 ```

-## PHP

-The installed version of PHP is 7.2

-#### Extensions

-By default following extensions are installed.

-* mysqli
-* mbstring
-* zip
-* intl
-* mcrypt
-* curl
-* json
-* iconv
-* xml
-* xmlrpc
-* gd

-> If you want to install more extension, just update `./bin/webserver/Dockerfile`.
-You can also generate a PR and we will merge if seems good for general purpose.
-> You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.

 ## phpMyAdmin

 phpMyAdmin is configured to run on port 8080.
 Use following default credentials.